-- Use of water which causes runoff onto adjacent properties, non-irrigated areas, private and public walkways, roadways, gutters, parking lots or structures is prohibited. - Outdoor water use for washing vehicles, boats, paved surfaces, buildings, and similar uses shall be attended and have hand-controlled water devices, which shut off the water immediately when not in use.

-- No water will be used for cleaning driveways, patios, parking lots, sidewalks, streets, or other such uses except as found necessary by the city to protect the public health or safety. - Outdoor Irrigation. - o Outdoor irrigation is prohibited between 10 a.m. and 4 p.m. - Applying water to outdoor landscapes during and within 48 hours following measurable precipitation is prohibited. - Restaurants will serve drinking water only in response to a specific request by a customer. - Using water in a fountain or other decorative water feature, except where the water is part of a recirculating system, is prohibited.
+- Use of water which causes runoff onto adjacent properties, non-irrigated areas, private and public walkways, roadways, gutters, parking lots or structures is prohibited. - Outdoor water use for washing vehicles, boats, paved surfaces, buildings, and similar uses shall be attended and have hand-controlled water devices, which shut off the water immediately when not in use. - No water will be used for cleaning driveways, patios, parking lots, sidewalks, streets, or other such uses except as found necessary by the city to protect the public health or safety. - Outdoor Irrigation. - Outdoor irrigation is prohibited between 10 a.m. and 4 p.m. - Applying water to outdoor landscapes during and within 48 hours following measurable precipitation is prohibited. - Restaurants will serve drinking water only in response to a specific request by a customer. - Using water in a fountain or other decorative water feature, except where the water is part of a recirculating system, is prohibited. - The use of outdoor irrigation during and 48 hours following measurable precipitation is prohibited.